kieran-mackle/AutoTrader/docs/source/core/core-modules.md

 they will place an order with the broker.
 This modular structure allows for a seamless transition from backtesting to livetrading.

+(shutdown-routines-overview)=
+### Shutdown Routines
+AutoTrader also supports the inclusion of strategy-specific shutdown routines.
+This includes any processes you would like to run *after* your strategy is finished trading.
+This may include writing data to file, pickling the strategy instance, or sending termination emails.
+Read more about this functionality [here](strategy-shutdown-routine).